smithery-ai/smithery-mcp/README.md

 - find-mcp: finding Model Context Protocol (MCP) servers from registry
 - collect-config: collecting config to be used for connection to mcp server
+- install-mcp: installing mcp server to your local machine

 ## Getting Started